+Just back from Starbucks, where we sat down with our agents and put an offer in on a home in Timberlea.
+We should hear back by early tomorrow afternoon, providing the seller's agent can find the seller and present the offer.
 Fingers crossed and uncomfortably full of donair pizza.
 (Xtreme Pizza in Halifax -- gotta try it some time if you live here.
 Best donair pizza we've had, although tonight the crust smelled as much like donuts as donairs, which isn't necessarily a bad thing...although our tummies would disagree right now.)

 Friday night ...
 Lion's Head in Halifax ... farewell to a coworker who's changing stations ...
 BigAssSuperstar performing Fly By Night/In The Mood by Rush ... accompanied by a fella who enthusiastically danced with a blend of air guitar, air drums and air microphone, with a generous helping of overall interpretive dance on the side.
 The consensus of the group was that he needs to make me famous by appearing in a future Big Ass Superstar music video.